ido90/Rewards-Deterioration-Detection/README.md

 The results above refer to the cumulative number of detections over a sequential test.
 Consider instead a setup of individual (not sequential) test, where we are given a sample of rewards and need to decide whether they came from a "bad" (i.e. modified) environment.
 In this setup we encounter a very interesting phenomenon, as demonstrated in the figure below: the tests that do not exploit the covariance matrix "correctly", sometimes suffer from decrease in detection rates during the first episode, which is not fully recovered even after numerous episodes.
 In other words, these tests do better with the several first time-steps than they do with the data of several whole episodes!
-Our tests, on the other hand, usually shown increasing performance with the amount of data, as expected from a data-driven statistical test.
+Our tests, on the other hand, usually show increasing performance with the amount of data, as expected from a data-driven statistical test.

 | <img src="https://github.com/ido90/DriftDetectionInEpisodicData/blob/main/figures/individual_results.png" width="320"> |
 | :--: |